 Learn new algorithms and data structures.
 Learning them is very important(for example DFS,segment trees,Dijkstra,etc...).
 Mathematics is also very important(especially forming equations,number theories,combinatorics,etc...)

 Don't solve too easy problems.
 Solving too easy problems won't make you get better.
 Also, you should solve on the topics you are weak on and solve randomly(random solving problems a little bit higher than your rating is one of the best practicing techniques!)

 Always try to solve problems you don't get during a real contest.
-That would teach you new techniques and ideas you missed to think about during the contest!(Suggested by emma)
+That would teach you new techniques and ideas you missed to think about during the contest!(Suggested by baguettes)

 You should like competitive programming.
-Most of the time if you like a subject, you would be good at it!(Suggested by emma)
+Most of the time if you like a subject, you would be good at it!(Suggested by baguettes)

 Check the editorial if you failed.
 Failing is part of the training.
 Even if you find that you fail a lot, failure will turn to success after you learn the new ideas/techniques/ways of thinking.
 Most importantly, you should check the editoral if you failed to solve the current problem.

-Here is an awesome design made by mahfuzz (Thank you for such a great design!
+Here is an awesome design made by journey (Thank you for such a great design!
 You are really talented my friend):